Blossom Hill station (Caltrain)

 Blossom Hill station is a Caltrain station located off Monterey Road near the Blossom Hill Road expressway in San Jose, California.
 The station is only served during weekday peak hours, with northbound trains in the morning and southbound trains in the evening.

 Blossom Hill station has a single side platform serving one of the two tracks of the Union Pacific Railroad Coast Subdivision.

 A footbridge crosses the tracks at the station allowing pedestrians to access both Monterey Road and Great Oaks Parkway.
-The bridge, opened on September 28, 2012 was named Xander's Crossing, after two-year-old Alexander Arriaga who was killed crossing the tracks in the area in 2005.
+The bridge, opened on September 28, 2012, was named Xander's Crossing after two-year-old Alexander Arriaga, who was killed crossing the tracks in the area in 2005.
+Service between San Jose and Gilroy, including Blossom Hill station, was increased to four weekday round trips on September 25, 2023.